 If you have any additional questions about your case, make sure you meet with a skilled and experienced legal professional.

 If your Chapter 13 bankruptcy case has become too much to handle and you want to convert to Chapter 7, a skilled attorney can advise you through this process.
-Let a Raleigh bankruptcy attorney from the Bradford Law Offices, PLLC, help you through the process.
+Let a Raleigh bankruptcy attorney from the Bradford Law Offices, help you through the process.
 Get started on your case by calling us at 919-758-8879.